evilnose/vscode-antimony/README.md

 This way you can directly run the test from within VSCode.

+## Notes on Error Recovery
+For now error recovery is based solely on threshold set by `simple_stmt`.
+Namely, when an error token is encountered, I backtrack to the last fully parsed `simple_stmt` node as the last valid state.
+By inspecting the (LALR) parser stack, all nodes/tokens encountered between the last fully parsed `simple_stmt` and the error token are formed into an `ErrorNode`, and the errored token is formed into an `ErrorToken`.
+The parser state is then set to as if it just finished parsing a `simple_stmt`.

+In the future, when models and functions are introduced, we will need to modify `parse.py` so that instead of backtracking to the last `simple_stmt`, we instead go to the last full statement/model/ function, whichever rule that is.

 ## Test TODOs
 * completion
 * diagnostics (warnings & errors)